- Constitution and General Rules

 - There will be no maximum limit on the number of players in any band playing in a contest held under NIBA rules.
 In Melody Flute sections the minimum number of flautists in any band playing shall be 10 and a piccolo is not permitted.
 In Melody Accordion sections the minimum number of accordionists in any band playing shall be 10.

-- Each player must be a registered player of the band for which he or she competes at least four calendar weeks prior to the first day of competition in any contest.
+- Each player must be a registered player of the band for which he or she competes at least four calendar weeks prior to the day of performance in any contest.
 A registered player will only be permitted to play for one band of each type in any contest except when holding multiple registration as defined by Registration Rules 4 and 8, playing as a deputy in accordance with Contest Rule 25 or playing as a guest in accordance with Contest Rule 28.

 - In NIBA Championship of Ireland Contests, bands competing in accordion sections will be permitted to use acoustic and/or electronic accordions with associated amplification, percussion instruments and a maximum of three additional non-accordion instruments.